gavinlyonsrepo/Display_Lib_RPI/extra/doc/ili9341/README.md

 ###  Color codes

-Functions that return accept a 16 bit color There are pre-defined colors listed here is in the 'doc' folder [at link.](extra/doc/colors/README.md)
+For functions that accept a 16 bit color value.
+There is list of pre-defined colors in the 'colors' folder in doc.

 ## Hardware